neerajajaja/moodle-to-azure-aks/README.md

 │   ├── azuredeploy.json          # main arm template that when triggered, deploys the intended infrastructure for moodle migration to aks by triggering templates in nested/
 │   └── storagedeploy.json        # arm template that creates storage account along with azure file share │
-├── moodle-image                  # contains custom Moodle image which is used to build the container in install_moodle.sh script at controller vm
+├── moodle-image                  # contains custom Moodle image which is used to build the container in prepare_moodle.sh script at controller vm
 │   ├── prebuildfs                # prebuildfs folder
 │   ├── rootfs                    # rootfs folder
 │   ├── Dockerfile                # Dockerfile for custom Moodle image